 Profile Management Running on VMware Creates Multiple Profiles

 Replicated VMware folders are created in user profiles.
 The replicates have incremented folder names (000, 001, 002, and so on).
 For more information about this issue and how to resolve it, see Knowledge Center article CTX122501.

 Long Logon Times With Novell eDirectory

 When users log on to an environment involving Citrix products and Novell eDirectory (formerly known as Novell Directory Services), long logon times might be experienced and errors written to the event log.
-Sessions might hang or freeze for up to 30 seconds at the Applying your personal settings stage.
+Sessions might become unresponsive for up to 30 seconds at the Applying your personal settings stage.
 For more information about this issue and how to resolve it, see Knowledge Center article CTX118595.